-Are you setting up a business in the US?
-Well, if you’re a resident of the US, this might seem like a simple enough task – you’ll probably choose to incorporate in your home state.
-However, if you’re a foreign entity, choosing where to establish a business in the USA can feel like an overwhelmingly large undertaking.
+Are you setting up a business in the United States of America?
+Well, if you’re a resident of the US, this might seem like a simple enough task – you’ll probably choose to incorporate it in your home state.

 There are over fifty states to choose from, with varying rules, regulations, and rates of taxation.
 So, here is a handful of some of the best places to start a business in the USA to get you started…

 If you can cope with the high temperatures, you might be tempted to set up your business in Las Vegas.
-Las Vegas is one of the most tax-friendly cities in the country with no business income tax, gift tax, franchise tax or personal income tax.
-The laws in Nevada are favourable for new businesses too, placing an emphasis on privacy.
+Las Vegas is one of the most tax-friendly cities in the country with no business income tax, gift tax, franchise tax, or personal income tax.
+The laws in Nevada are favorable for new businesses too, placing an emphasis on privacy.